Black & White (The Maine album): Critical reception

 Black & White received mixed to positive reviews.
 Tim Sendra of AllMusic stated that the album had "a more mature and measured approach."
 He complimented songs like "Fuel to the Fire" and "Right Girl", however was a lot more critical of the overall album stating, "the record and the band lack the kind of individuality that will really hook people.
 Black & White sounds more like a genetically engineered record than the organic work of a bunch of guys who really care about what they are doing."
 Billboard said, "Black & White, finds the five-piece indulging in guitar pop-driven love anthems, mixed with a splash of ’80s hair band flare."
-Sean Reid of Alter the Press! stated, "It's a record that has decent hooks and catchy lyrics but other then that, there isn't much to shout about."
+Sean Reid of Alter the Press! stated, "It's a record that has decent hooks and catchy lyrics but other than that, there isn't much to shout about."
+Kaj Roth of Melodic praised the tracks, "Inside of You", "Growing Up" and "Don't Stop Now" that shows "the best of the pop/rock."
+Alternative Addiction felt that the album was a lot better than Can't Stop, Won't Stop and remarked, "They sound more like a straight-forward rock band, mix that with the alternative country style of bands like Augustana and the Counting Crows and then toss in some of their pop punk roots and you've got The Maine on Black & White."

+The album debuted at number 16 on the Billboard 200 and in its first week, sold 22,634 copies.
+Despite performing well commercially, O'Callaghan said of the album in retrospect, "in our collective eyes, we have the most to say about the record we care the least about."
 The album won the Alternative Press "Album of the Year" award in 2010.